sqlxpert/aws-tag-sched-ops/readme.md

  * Documentation updates:

-     * Output format, and how to use CloudWatch Logs

      * `DEBUG` mode

      * CloudFormation change set instructions, for template and AWS Lambda function source code updates (includes S3 object versioning)